Khurem/cloth_sim/README.md

 Name: Khurem Dehri

-Mass Sprin Physical Simulation of Cloth:
+Mass Spring Physical Simulation of Cloth:
 ----------------------------------------
 Basic cloth simulation with the ability to tear and disturb.